SFTtech/openage/doc/code/coordinate-systems.md

 The center of a tile has phys coordinates `(0.5, 0.5)`.

-Given in these systems:
+Used in these systems:
- * Terrain tiles
+ * Terrain
  * Buildings